samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

-# Knee Rehabilitation Device
+# Exercise Tracking and Knee Rehabilitation Device
+My project first started as the knee rehabilitation device.
 The knee rehabilitation device is useful for ensuring the safety of the knee and preventing irritation by correcting a person's form when doing certain exercises.
 If incorrect form is detected, it emits a high pitched sound and vibration to notify the person that they are doing the exercise with incorrect form.
 An Arduino setup is necessary as the sensor is needed to detect dangerous movements to have the output be the vibrations.

+I built upon the knee rehabilitation device by including a squat counter, wall sit timer, and step counter.
+Now my overall system tracks knee rehabilitation, squat related exercise, and walking.

 <!--You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:-->